emberjs/rfcs/text/0779-first-class-component-templates.md

 Second, the learning path is *much* less gradual: the simplest possible component requires showing and at least minimally explaining JavaScript import and export semantics and template literals *and* that it isn’t a normal template literal as described above.

 Third, explaining what exactly `hbs` invocations produce is also strange: they aren’t actually JavaScript expressions, but they *appear* to be.
 In a template-only context, “invoking” `hbs` produces a component; in a class, it produces the *template* for that component.
 This is the same as with the `<template>` proposal, but it has the additional quirk of using JavaScript syntax to do it, rather than shifting languages.

+Fourth, while supplying a type definition which allows `hbs` to receive a type parameter initially appears nicer than the custom syntax for `<template>`, that form actually performs an unsafe type cast, the same as writing `as TC<Signature>` after the definition would!
+For this reason, it is equally impossible= to write a genuinely type safe form for non-named default exports for `hbs` as for `<template>`… and, critically, unlike `<template>`, which we control syntactically, we cannot work around this limitation with `hbs`.

 Net, while there are some nice features to the `hbs` proposal, it comes out significantly worse than `<template>` in most ways we care about.
 The decreased tooling costs are real, but they are much smaller than the other downsides of the format.